Table of Contents

 1. Severability Clause

 Severability is the legal concept that “severs” each lease term from the others to act independently.
 Inserting a severability clause protects you against the possibility of the whole lease being deemed unenforceable if one part cannot be legally enforced.
+A real estate attorney near me will ensure that your lease agreement includes this essential clause to prevent issues with future lease enforcement.

 Know the Exact Laws Where You’re Leasing

 Local municipalities sometimes have rental codes that must be observed on top of state or federal laws.
 A violation of a local statute could undermine an otherwise well-crafted lease.
-A real estate lawyer in Indiana can investigate rental laws and develop a locally compliant lease.
-Schedule a meeting with a real estate lawyer by calling Webster & Garino at (317) 565-1818.
+A real estate attorney in Indiana can investigate rental laws and develop a locally compliant lease.
+If you’re dealing with probate law, it’s especially important to have legal guidance to ensure that the lease complies with the Indiana estate tax and small estate affidavit Indiana laws.

 Learn What it Means to Docket a Trust and When it Should be Executed